leinonen/go-lisp/docs/hash_maps.md

 - **Modules**: Hash maps can be used within modules and exported/imported
 - **Recursion**: Safe to use in recursive functions with tail call optimization

-This implementation provides a solid foundation for associative data structures in the Lisp interpreter, enabling more sophisticated data manipulation and storage patterns.
+This implementation provides a solid foundation for associative data structures in Go Lisp, enabling more sophisticated data manipulation and storage patterns.